nsursock/crackingdacode/src/blog/just-solution.md

 ---
-title: What Do You Mean A
+title: What Do You Mean A Really
-title2: Just Solution?
+title2: Relaxed And Just Solution?
 description: Business is about solving problems.
 You have a burning issue and someone will find a cure.
 So, what's the hint for humanity to become the best version of itself?
 author: Nicolas Sursock
 date: 2019-06-09T14:32:01Z